-This got me thinking that the best way to learn about the new places I visit might be to just talk to the people who live there.
+This TED Talk got me thinking… the best way to learn about the new places I visit might be to just talk to the people who live there.
 It’s not always easy for me to do.
 I am that introvert I mentioned above, so is my husband.
 We’ve spent hours figuring out how to get from point “a” to point “b” walking or driving in circles because we dread trying to speak to a local.

 That is wasted vacation time!
 And you can take back this time by asking a local on the street for help.
 So ask for directions.
-When you are having an afternoon cup of coffee (or something more refreshing), ask someone if you can join them at their table.
+When you have an afternoon cup of coffee (or something more refreshing), ask someone to join them at their table.

-This is one of the best travel resolutions.
+Talking to the locals is one of the best travel resolutions you can make.
 Meet people and talk to strangers.
 You may get to share a few minutes of fleeting intimacy.
 These are the little things that make travel fun and memorable.

 Travel Resolution #5 – Travel Alone

-Most of us head out for our travels with at least one other trusted partner.
-The experiences we have together while traveling bind our relationships as we form shared memories.
+Most of us head out to travel with at least one other trusted partner.
+Our experiences while traveling bind our relationships as we form shared memories.
 But have you ever thought about traveling alone?

 Solo travel forces you to be more confident and outgoing.
-As an individual, you may be more approachable by locals that if you are in a group.
+As an individual, you may be more approachable by locals than in a group.
 This often results in the opportunity on a train or in a restaurant to join a conversation you wouldn’t otherwise have.

-You learn more about yourself and have different experiences when you travel by yourself.
+You learn more about yourself and have different experiences when traveling by yourself.
 These insights will amaze and delight you.
 As travel resolutions go, this is a must-have on your list.